nszoni/lagos-team/de-1/term2/Readme.md

 ## KNIME Worfklow

 The following chart summarizes the whole workflow of our data product.
 The colored boxes indicate the type of the operation that the nodes included in the box do.
-We differentiated between the following phases: loading data sources (blue), data transformation and cleaning (green) and visualization (yellow).
+We differentiated between the following operations: loading data sources (blue), data transformation and cleaning (green) and visualization (yellow).

 [![](images/workflow_mod.svg)](images/workflow_mod.svg)